People have been fasting for millennia.

 We’ve even been conditioned to be scared of hunger, as if it was something dangerous.

-In the animal kingdom, animals regularly fast, for example when they are ill or stressed, so the question is, how can something so common in nature, religion and which has been practised for thousands of years be detrimental to our health?
+In the animal kingdom, animals regularly fast, for example when they are ill or stressed, or when food is not available, so the question is, how can something so common in nature, religion and which has been practised for thousands of years be detrimental to our health?

 Let’s think about breakfast.